ReportsBuild vs. Buy in 2026

 When stripped of ideology, the build-versus-buy decision rests on a small number of structural variables.

 • Total cost of ownership.
 Internal systems accumulate invisible obligations: maintenance cycles, security reviews, feature requests, model adjustments, performance tuning and user support.
-Vendors amortize these across thousands of customers; internal teams bear them alone.
+Vendors amortize these across thousands of customers.

 • Opportunity cost.
 Every engineering hour allocated to internal finance infrastructure is an hour not spent on product differentiation or revenue-generating capability.